acmdas/das_fieldstones/morefieldstones2017.md

 ## Origins
 Thu, 02 Nov 2017

 &ldquo;Consider your origin.
-You were not formed to live like brutes but to follow virtue and knowledge.&rdquo;&mdash;Dante <em>The Divine Comedy</em>
+You were not formed to live like brutes but to follow virtue and knowledge.&rdquo;&mdash;Dante *The Divine Comedy*

 ## What the People Need
 Thu, 02 Nov 2017

 "The Saint is a medicine because he is an antidote.
 Indeed that is why the saint is often a martyr; he is mistaken for a poison because he is an antidote.
 He will generally be found restoring the world to sanity by exaggerating whatever the world neglects, which is by no means always the same element in every age.
 Yet each generation seeks its saint by instinct; and he is not what the people want, but rather what the people need."&mdash;G.K.
-Chesterton: <em>St. Thomas Aquinas</em>, Chap.
+Chesterton: *St. Thomas Aquinas*, Chap.
 I.

 ## Proof of its Divinity
 Thu, 02 Nov 2017